atsyplenkov/sceua/r/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 note

 ### NOTE: New submission

 This is the first submission of `sceua`.

-### NOTE: installed package size / tarball size

-The source tarball is approximately 0.8 MB.
-Rust dependencies are vendored into `src/rust/vendor.tar.xz` so that the package builds offline, as required by CRAN.
-Development-only Rust dependencies and benchmarks are stripped from the bootstrapped CRAN source before vendoring; they remain available in the repository's Rust crate.

 ## Dependencies

 Rust dependencies are vendored via `rextendr::vendor_crates()` and built offline with `cargo build --offline`.
 No Rust crates are downloaded during installation.
+The source tarball is approximately 0.55 MB; development-only Rust dependencies and benchmarks are stripped from the bootstrapped CRAN source before vendoring and remain available in the repository's Rust crate.

 ## MSRV